G-Two/homeassistant-subaru/README.md

 # Subaru STARLINK integration for Home Assistant

-**BREAKING CHANGE:** As of v0.4.0, the domain for this custom component has been changed to `subaru_hacs` to deconflict with Home Assistant >= 2021.3 (which uses `subaru`).
-Users that have upgraded to HA >= 2021.3 and want to use this custom component should delete the built-in HA Subaru entry from their configuration.
-After the upgrade to v0.4.0, users of previous versions will need to add the `Subaru (HACS)` integration to retain the full feature set.
-Services will need to be updated from `subaru.<service>` to `subaru_hacs.<service`.

 **NOTE:** The [Subaru integration](https://www.home-assistant.io/integrations/subaru/) is now part of the Home Assistant Core (as of release [2021.3](https://www.home-assistant.io/blog/2021/03/03/release-20213/)), however not all features have been implemented.
 Currently, only the sensor platform is available.
 Users that desire full functionality should continue to use this custom component until all functionality is merged into the official integration.

 The Subaru integration retrieves information provided by Subaru connected vehicle services.
 Before using this integration, you must first register and have login credentials to [MySubaru](https://www.mysubaru.com).